MHS, Johns Hopkins Bloomberg School of Public Health, 2006

 MD, Harvard Medical School, 1997

 Dr. Gupta is Deputy Director of the Johns Hopkins (JH) Center for Clinical Global Health Education (CCGHE), and Professor of Infectious Diseases at the JH School of Medicine, with a joint appointment in International Health at the JH Bloomberg School of Public Health.

 Board certified by the American Board of Internal Medicine in infectious diseases, Dr. Gupta specializes in international public health, clinical research, and education in infectious diseases, HIV/AIDS, tuberculosis (TB), and antimicrobial resistance.
 Since 2002, her work has been focused primarily on India, where she leads several Indo-JHU research collaborations, including the C-TRIUMPH and RePORT consortium for tuberculosis (TB) research funded by the US National Institutes of Health (NIH) and the government of India, Department of Biotechnology.
 Dr. Gupta is also Co-principal Investigator of the NIH-funded Baltimore-Washington-India (BWI) HIV and Infectious Diseases Clinical Trials Unit (CTU), and she is an active clinical investigator in multi-country HIV/TB trials conducted by the AIDS Clinical Trials Group (ACTG) and co-leads the TB scientific working groups of the International Maternal Pediatric Adolescent AIDS Trials Network (IMPAACT)and NIH-funded IeDEA International epidemiology Databases to Evaluate AIDS (IeDEA) consortium.
 Additionally, she and her team have been awarded research grants from the NIH, CDC, Indian government, UNITAID, and several philanthropic foundations to investigate infectious diseases.
-Dr. Gupta is an author of more than 180 peer-reviewed research publications and 7 book chapters.
+Dr. Gupta is an author of more than 190 peer-reviewed research publications and 7 book chapters.
 She has also mentored more than 35 junior scientists in India and the US to run research studies, obtain their own grants and publish their scientific findings.
 Since 2019 she serves on the NIAID National Advisory Allergy and Infectious Diseases Council and since 2020 on the Governing Board of the Indo-US Science and Technology Forum (IUSSTF).